Shunsuke Nishikawa

 Shunsuke Nishikawa (西川 俊介, Nishikawa Shunsuke) is a Japanese actor who was affiliated with K Dash, until he moved to RubyParade on April 4.
 2017.
 He played the role of Takaharu Igasaki (Akaninger), the main character of the 2015 Super Sentai TV series Shuriken Sentai Ninninger.

 Biography

-Nishikawa plays a number of sports especially baseball.
-He entered the 26th Junon Super Boy Contest Quasi Grand Prix.
+Nishikawa plays a number of sports, including baseball.
+He participated in the 26th Junon Super Boy Contest Quasi Grand Prix.
 Nishikawa first television role was in the 39th Super Sentai series, Shuriken Sentai Ninninger.